lindenlab/tilia-nodejs-sdk/README.md

 <br />

-## Dev mode for both SDK and example-server
+## Dev mode for both SDK and example-server *(requires .env file in /sdk)*
 ```
 $ cd sdk/ && npm start
 ```
 ```
 $ cd example-server/ && npm run dev
 ```
+Example server can be interacted with at: `http://0.0.0.0:7000`

 <br />